Towards Building Multilingual Language Model for Medicine: Results

-MMedBench represents a comprehensive multilingual medical Question and Answering~(QA) benchmark.
+Then, to better evaluate the performance of multilingual medical models, we further present a comprehensive multilingual medical Question and Answering Benchmark~(\textbf{MMedBench}).
 We start by delving into its core attributes, including the total number of training and testing cases, the distribution of answer options, and the average length of question-and-answer tokens.
 Figure~\ref{fig:topics_distribution}a illustrates these fundamental characteristics, highlighting that MMedBench often includes questions with multiple correct options, that brings complexity for models to navigate.
 Additionally, the answers contain rationale sections averaging 200 tokens each.
-This substantial token count serves a dual purpose: it not only aids in training language models by exposing them to extended reasoning passages but also in evaluating their ability to generate and understand lengthy, complex reasoning statements.
+This substantial token count serves two purposes: it helps to train language models by exposing them to extended reasoning passages, but also in evaluating their ability to generate and understand lengthy, complex reasoning statements.

-In our detailed exploration of MMedBench, we categorize each question into one of 21 medical topic categories using GPT-4.
+In our detailed exploration of MMedBench, we categorize each question into one of the 21 medical topic categories using GPT-4.
 These categories include Internal Medicine, Biochemistry, Pharmacology, Psychiatry, Microbiology, Physiology, Pathology, Immunology, Obstetrics and Gynecology, Public Health, Hematology, Surgery, Emergency Medicine, Orthopedics, Neurology, Anatomy, Medical Genetics, Radiology, Dermatology, and Endocrinology.
-This categorization has been rigorously verified by at least two clinicians to ensure its comprehensiveness, covering the breadth of medical disciplines.
+This categorization has been rigorously verified by at least two clinicians, to ensure its comprehensiveness, and covering the breadth of medical disciplines.

 Figure~\ref{fig:topics_distribution}b showcases the diversity of our multilingual benchmark, spanning a wide array of medical questions from foundational clinical medicine to specialized areas such as pharmacology and public health, with a pronounced emphasis on areas like Internal Medicine and Biochemistry.
-This underlines the benchmark's capacity to assess a model's ability to recognize and process a broad spectrum of medical inquiries effectively.
+This underlines the effectiveness of the benchmark, to assess models' ability on recognizing and processing a broad spectrum of medical inquiries effectively.